-Matt is the Conservative Member of Parliament representing Edmonton Riverbend and the current Associate Shadow Minister of Infrastructure, Communities & Urban Affairs.
-A longtime resident of south Edmonton, Matt is the former Member of the Legislative Assembly and also the youngest government provincial politician prior to May 2015.
+Matt is a former Member of the Legislative Assembly and the youngest government provincial politician prior to May 2015.

-- Pushing for local, provincial and federal funding for the Terwillegar Drive expansion to an expressway.
+• Pushing for multi-jurisdictional funding for the Terwillegar Drive expansion.

-- Relentlessly pushing for schools to meet the needs of our growing communities in our city; resulted in 8 new schools in Southwest Edmonton.
+• Relentlessly pushing for schools in our growing communities in; resulted in 8 new schools in Southwest Edmonton.

-- Focusing on keeping our community safe, Matt worked with Edmonton Police Services and Edmonton Fire Services to enhance their presence in our communities, including overseeing new fire hall in Rutherford community and police station in Windermere community.
+• Worked with Edmonton Police Services and Edmonton Fire Services to enhance their presence in our communities, including overseeing new fire hall in Rutherford and the new Windermere police station.

-As a federal MP under the leadership of Rona Ambrose, Matt served as the Opposition Critic for Western Economic Diversification.
+As a federal MP, Matt has served in a variety of leadership capacities starting with Opposition Critic for Western Economic Diversification.
 In that capacity, he became a vocal advocate of converting orphan wells across Alberta into geothermal production sites to diversify Alberta’s economy, get oil workers back on the job and to increase Canada’s renewable energy output.
 In February 2017, he tabled Motion 122 in support of this initiative.
-Matt also sat on the Standing Committees on Public Accounts and Access to Information, Privacy and Ethics.
-In addition to his geothermal advocacy, Matt announced an initiative to fight for unemployed Albertans called the Alberta Jobs Task Force.
-He co-chairs the non-partisan group that focuses on policy solutions that support everyday Albertans.
+He then went on to Chair the Alberta Jobs Taskforce, an initiative to raise the alarm at the rising unemployment rate in Alberta.

-Matt was appointed as the youngest member in Andrew Scheer’s shadow cabinet, as the Shadow Minister of Science and the Shadow Minister of Innovation, Science & Economic Development.
+Matt was also appointed as the youngest member in Andrew Scheer’s shadow cabinet, as the Shadow Minister of Science, then the Shadow Minister of Innovation, Science & Economic Development.
 In September of 2018, Matt assumed the role of Shadow Minister of Infrastructure, Communities & Urban Affairs.
-In these roles, Matt continues his work on enhancing support for infrastructure in communities, research and science alongside Canada’s world class researchers, promotion for enhanced open access policies for federal dollars and strong private/public investment in Canada’s innovation sector.
-He was the Vice-Chair of the Standing Committee on Industry, Science and Technology and currently sits on the Standing Committee of Transportation & Infrastructure.
+In these roles, Matt continued his work on enhancing support for infrastructure in communities, research and science alongside Canada’s world class researchers, promotion for enhanced open access policies for federal dollars and strong private/public investment in Canada’s innovation sector.

 Additionally, Matt has taken a leading role in advocating for:

-Matt is proud to have served provincially and continues to serve federally the community he was raised in, and where he now raises his two daughters, Molly & Lily.
+Matt is a graduate of the University of Alberta and recently obtained his Public Leadership Credential at Harvard University.
+He continues to live in the community he was raised, and where he now raises his two daughters, Molly and Lily, and son Hugh.